22002102/EIGENVALUES-AND-EIGENVECTORS/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
-### Step1 : Import the numpy module to use the built-in functions for calculation
+Step 1:
+Import numpy as np.
-### Step 2: Get the input matrix from the user
+Step 2:
+Initialize the matrix using np.array()
+Step 3:
-### Step 3: Using the np.linalg.eig(),  we get two results (first is eigenvalue and second is eigenvector) of the given matrix.
+Using the np.linalg.eig(), we get two results (first is eigenvalue and second is eigenvector) of the given matrix.
-### Step 4: End the program
+Step 4:
+Print the output.

 ## Program:
 ```